-(see Death and Dying in Children and see Advance Directives.)
+(See also Death and Dying in Children and see also Advance Directives.)

 Dying patients can have needs that differ from those of other patients.
 So that their needs can be met, dying patients must first be identified.
 Before death, patients tend to follow 1 of 3 general trajectories of functional decline: